 You can edit any of the existing categories, or make new ones using the Add Category button.
 You can add or edit the following fields in a category:

-• Tax Line: This field lets you associate the category with a specific tax line on your Tax Summary report.
+- Tax Line: This field lets you associate the category with a specific tax line on your Tax Summary report.
 Transactions associated with different categories can be combined for tax purposes by adding the same tax line to the various categories.
 In our example of the two business units operating separately but together above, we might separate the expenses for our internal purposes, but still need to combine both into a single tax form for our incorporated business.
 Note that if your Farmbrite account is US based, the software will automatically suggest the standard Schedule F Tax Lines based on what you type into the field.
+Also , be aware that categories created without a tax line will not be displayed on the Tax Summary report.

 Once you've added what you need, click save and the category is created.